joshp23/YOURLS-U-SRV/README.md

 This script will:

 1. Retrieve the file store location per plugin, can be from a database
-2. Retrieve a particular file from the store (in or out of the server doc root)
+2. Retrieve a particular file from the store (in or preferably out of the server doc root)
 3. Return a time limited link to that file

 ## Use (with YOURLS)
+1. Copy the `usrv` folder of this repo into `/path/to/YOURLS/user/plugins/`
+2. Enable the plugin as any other.

+The script should automatically
-1. Copy or link `srv.php` to `/path/to/YOURLS/pages/`
+1. Copy  `srv.php` to `/path/to/YOURLS/pages/`
+2. Install a database table to store uploaded file data
+3. Create the default cache location

+At once you should be able to
+1. Upload files via a web browser that will be accessible via U-SRV
 2. Call U-SRV with a `GET` request from `https://sho.rt/srv/`
+3. Use any plugin that utilizes U-SRV (listed below)

 ### Parameters
 To be sent as a `GET` request.
 All parameters are required.